Blog » How to Guides » GROW Model Of Coaching

-After identifying and setting the goal, the next step according to the GROW model is to identify ‘reality’.
+The prevailing consensus among experts is that after identifying and setting the goal, the next step according to the GROW model is to identify ‘reality’.

 You will need to work with your client to help them understand their reality and what has and hasn’t worked for them so far.

 In this stage of the model, you will need to encourage your clients to speak and reflect on their emotions and feelings.

 Unlike the goal-setting stage, in this part of your sessions, you must allow your clients to delve deeper and start discussing the crux of the situation.

 You will also explore the clients’ values, beliefs, and actions that have helped them in the past.
 This is the real breakthrough session, where your client, ideally, gets powerful ideas and major breakthroughs.